 Victorian State Medical Director - Dr Helen Opdam

-Dr Helen Opdam is the State Medical Director of DonateLife Victoria.
-She is a Senior Intensive Care Specialist at the Austin Hospital in Melbourne and her interests include improving processes in patient care through the use of clinical guidelines and neuro-intensive care.
+Dr Helen Opdam is the inaugural State Medical Director of DonateLife Victoria since 2009.
+She is a Senior Intensive Care Specialist at the Austin Hospital in Melbourne and Director of Warringal Private Hospital Intensive Care Unit.
+Her intensive care interests include improving patient care through enhancing hospital systems and neuro-intensive care.

-Dr Opdam regularly facilitates Medical ADAPT workshops which provide education to Intensive Care Specialists, trainees and other doctors on brain death and organ donation.
+Dr Opdam is a member of the Australian and New Zealand Intensive Care Society (ANZICS) Death and Organ Donation Working Party that has developed the ANZICS Statement on Death and Organ Donation.
+She regularly facilitates Medical ADAPT workshops that provide education to Intensive Care Specialists and trainees and other doctors on brain death and organ donation.

-DonateLife Victoria has 11 highly trained nursing professionals called Organ Donor Coordinators (ODCs), as well as a Clinical Manager, an Operations Manager, Administrative staff, Education Coordinators, a Communications Adviser, and a Donor Family Support Coordinator.
+DonateLife Victoria has 11 highly trained nursing professionals called Donation Specialist Coordinators (DSCs), as well as a Clinical Manager, a Director of Nursing and Operations, Administrative staff, Education Coordinators, a Data and Audit Coordinator, a Communications Adviser, and a Donor Family Support Coordinator.